 Elizabeth Shea (18:51)

-So I've heard you say that, having your systems in place, having them really buttoned up ahead of time, ⁓ over communicate, look to be better together, have transparency and openness when you were asked certain questions from either clients or employees. those are all very good sound pieces of advice to be thinking about probably on either side, if you're being acquired or if you're going to be acquiring another company. so what are, what are some gotchas that you think you.
+Right.
+So, I've heard you say: have your systems in place, have them really buttoned up ahead of time, over communicate, look to be better together, have transparency and openness when you were asked certain questions from either clients or employees.
+Those are all very good sound pieces of advice to be thinking about probably on either side, if you're being acquired or if you're going to be acquiring another company.

 Houston Goodwin (19:20)

-it depends on what, you're looking to buy and all that.
-But as long as you have a mission critical piece of software, like that overcomes a lot, right?
-Like I've worked for companies that fall on the line of like very nice to have, but not mission critical at all.
-So they could cancel it anytime.
+I've worked for companies that fall on the line of very nice to have but not mission critical at all.
+So, they could cancel it anytime.
 And it really did not impact their business in any way.
-Like that's much tougher than the mission criticality of, this is a vital piece of software for us to run our day-to-day operations, gets you a lot of grace where it's like, our customers want us to win, which is so great.
+Like that's much tougher than the mission criticality of — this is a vital piece of software for us to run our day-to-day operations.
+It gets you a lot of grace where it's like, our customers want us to win, which is so great.
 And so we want to win for them.
-So even if something pops up and there's a bump in the road and we get on the phone with them, it's coming from a, like, even if they're eventing, it's coming from a place of like, we want you to win, we want you to do well, because that's going to help our organization, it's going to help our mission.
+Even if something pops up and there's a bump in the road and we get on the phone with them, it's coming from a place of like, we want you to win, we want you to do well, because that's going to help our organization, it's going to help our mission.
 And our software is a reflection of them to their community.

-And so that's something that like, we're very upfront.
-Like we take that very seriously. but that's also really helpful, right?
-Like if you're in other industries where it's not as mission critical that it makes, there's a lot more gotcha moments, I think, because it's just easier for customers to churn.
+So that's something that like . . . we're very upfront.
+We take that very seriously.
+But that's also really helpful, right?
+Like if you're in other industries where it's not as mission critical, there's a lot more gotcha moments, I think, because it's just easier for customers to churn.

 Elizabeth Shea (21:02)

-Right. you can see the vision in the mission that you have, which I think is great because the more critical you are to the marketplace, the more valuable you could potentially be.
-So you mentioned a couple of things, recurring revenue.
+Right.
+You can see the vision in the mission that you have, which I think is great because the more critical you are to the marketplace, the more valuable you could potentially be.
+So, you mentioned a couple of things like recurring revenue.
 What other things really stood out that are important to you when making this decision?

 Houston Goodwin (21:32)

-not to keep it like service level, but like life's too short to get in business with like bad people.
-That's like, it's like, everything on paper can look good, but if the people are just not people you want to be in business with, I think that's where it comes down like, do we trust the person on the other side of the table?
+Not to keep it at the service level, but life's too short to get in business with like bad people.
+Everything on paper can look good, but the people may not be people you want to be in business with.
+I think that where it comes down is like, do we trust the person on the other side of the table?
 Do we trust that we both have our interests aligned?
-That just makes everything in the diligence process go smoother. makes everything post-acquisition go smoother.
-And again, that's why we kind of lean on that come from curiosity.
+That just makes everything in the diligence process go smoother.
+It makes everything post-acquisition go smoother.

-you know, I haven't personally experienced this, but I've been around people where it's like, if you go play golf with someone and they cheat, it becomes harder and harder to assume good intent when you believe maybe they're the type of person that would do something in malice to purposely like hurt you.
-And so it's like, that's the biggest red flag, I think for me is let's get in business with good people and we can make the rest of work.
+I haven't personally experienced this, but I've been around people where it's like, if you go play golf with someone and they cheat, it becomes harder and harder to assume good intent when you believe maybe they're the type of person that would do something in malice to purposely hurt you.
+So, I think the most important thing for me is, let's get in business with good people and we can make the rest work.

-And so that was something that was really important for us for both. luckily, like I said, in the sector that we're in, like finding people that are aligned for a really important mission and are actually serious about that. harder, I think, in some industries than others, but in our industry, I think it's at the forefront for at least the two companies that we brought together.
-And, that makes a lot, a lot easier for sure.
+So that was something that was really important for us for both.
+Luckily, like I said, in the sector that we're in, it’s easy to find people that are aligned for a really important mission and are actually serious about that.
+It’s harder, I think, in some industries than others.
+But in our industry, I think it's at the forefront for at least the two companies that we brought together.
+That makes it a lot easier for sure.

 Elizabeth Shea (22:40)

 Right, well, sounds like you're doing some great things.
-And so many people that I have talked to in the past just haven't really done that part of the due diligence to make sure that there is a culture fit, that there's alignment and values and alignment in the mission and wanting to do well and get along with people to a certain extent.
-So tell me, Houston, what's next for you?
-What's next for you in your Better Together days?
+So many people that I have talked to in the past just haven't really done that part of the due diligence to make sure that there is a culture fit, that there's alignment in mission and values.
+So, tell me Houston, what's next for you?
+What's next for you in your “better together” days?

 Houston Goodwin (23:01)

-Yeah, we're really excited. have a, now an ecosystem.
-So we're like the only purpose built platform for the volunteerism industry.
-We're really excited for some of the stuff that we've working on. have, over 85,000 organizations that touch our software in one way or another to help with either posting volunteer opportunities or managing their, their volunteer force. take the responsibility of integration really seriously for our customers.
-And so that's something that we're
+Yeah, we're really excited to now have an ecosystem.
+We're like the only purpose-built platform for the volunteerism industry.
+We're really excited for some of the stuff that we've working on.
+We have over 85,000 organizations that touch our software in one way or another to help with either posting volunteer opportunities or managing their volunteer force.
+We take the responsibility of integration really seriously for our customers.
+That's something that we're being very open about.

-being very open about, but we want to make sure that we're integrating the two companies well together from a cultural perspective, but then also the systems and the platforms together, where you hear a lot of horror stories of people like Frankenstein and companies together that don't talk together, work together, and it's not a value to the customer, it's just a value to the top line.
-And so we want to make sure like that's not our, that was not the reason for us, you know, bringing Galaxy into the fold with better impacts.
-And we want to...
+But we want to make sure that we're integrating the two companies well together from a cultural perspective, and then also the systems and the platforms together.
+You hear a lot of horror stories of people like ‘Frankenstein’ the companies together and they don't talk together, work together, and it's not a value to the customer, it's just a value to the top line.
+We wanted to make sure that was not the reason for us bringing Galaxy into the fold with Better Impacts.

-be able to bring the best service to our clients.
-And part of that was scaling so we can have enough data to bring some of these benchmarks and create this ecosystem to make a frictionless experience for people who want to get plugged into their communities through volunteerism.
-And so, this is our number one focus for probably at least this year, right?
-Is integrating the teams, integrating the systems and increasing the speed to which we put products to market that actually creates solutions to real problems that our clients have.
+We want to be able to bring the best service to our clients.
+Part of that was scaling so we can have enough data to bring some of these benchmarks and create this ecosystem to make a frictionless experience for people who want to get plugged into their communities through volunteerism.
+This has been our number one focus for at least this year — integrating the teams, integrating the systems, and increasing the speed to which we put products to market that actually creates solutions to real problems that our clients have.

-And, know, we're trying to navigate this obviously alongside the AI search for every day.
-I spend my nights when my son goes to bed reading the latest on how people are using quad or different AI models.
-And, know, there's responsibility for that.
-We're, ISO two seven zero zero one compliance.
-So we take security super seriously.
+We're trying to navigate this obviously alongside the AI search for every day.
+I spend my nights when my son goes to bed reading the latest on how people are using Claude or different AI models.
+There's responsibility for that.
+We're, ISO27001 compliant.
+So, we take security super seriously.
 We don't want to just say AI as a hype word and it brings no value.
-And it's just like a chat bot rapper.
-But we're constantly looking at how can we increase the speed to which we bring products to market?
-How can we increase the speed to which we answer questions and do bug fixes or, help desk work or solve tickets.
-So that's part of our integration strategy is how do we as a SaaS company live in this host AI being actually useful world?
-Cause it's no one knows the landscape right now.
-Everything's changed. it's moving sand under your feet.
-So we're trying to make sure.
+But we're constantly looking at how can we increase the speed to which we bring products to market.
+How can we increase the speed to which we answer questions and do bug fixes or do help desk work or solve tickets.

-We remain small and agile enough to stay on top of that.
-And again, it all just flows through to our mission though of like, we're doing this because this is what we're trying to do.
-As someone asked me, my posture on AI and I was like, we're trying to impact communities and move service forward.
-And in as much as AI could help us do that faster, like we're for it.
-And if it's a distraction, then we're going to pass.
+So part of our integration strategy is, how do we as a SaaS company live in this AI-being-actually-useful world?
+Cause no one knows the landscape right now.
+Everything's changed.
+It's moving sand under your feet.
+So, we're trying to make sure we remain small and agile enough to stay on top of that.
+And again, it all just flows through to our mission of like, we're doing this because this is what we're trying to do.
+Someone asked me my posture on AI and I was like, “we're trying to impact communities and move service forward.
+In as much as AI could help us do that faster, like we're for it.
+And if it's a distraction, then we're going to pass.”
 That's kind how we look at everything.

 Elizabeth Shea (25:36)

 So true, so true.
-How did you, just curious how you melded your leadership teams together?
-I mean, I assume you have a bigger leadership team now?
+Just curious how you melded your leadership teams together?
+I assume you have a bigger leadership team now.

 Houston Goodwin (25:47)

-so we run something called EOS, which is the entrepreneurial operating system.
+We run something called EOS, which is the entrepreneurial operating system.
 That I've done at companies for a long time.
-And part of that, if you build the seats first before you, so don't build like the seats around the people that you have, you build the seats that the company needs. so early on pre-closed, got, we got together with, a couple of people from our team, a couple of people from the other team.
-And we just, we made that model.
+Part of that, you build the seats first before you — so don't build like the seats around the people that you have, you build the seats that the company needs.
+So early on pre-close, we got together with a couple of people from our team, a couple of people from the other team.
+And we made that model.
 We discovered like one area we wanted to hire for.
-So we just brought on.
+So we just brought on a VP of customer experience that came on right at the acquisition close.
+She's fantastic.
+The CEO of Galaxy Digital stayed on as our CRO.
+His background was kind of go-to-market.
+So, he's still actively involved.
+And myself and my business partner that I mentioned that went in on this, his background was product.
+So, he's the president of the company but really stepped into the CPO role really to help speed up products.

-products.
-And then it was very serendipitous.
-Like, we just had really strong teams where they needed some help, and they had really strong teams where we needed some help. it wasn't a lot of hurt feelings on so and so so and so's boss now.
-And they both had similar titles.
-And so we were very fortunate with a lot of it was just more specialized roles, but not a ton of overlap.
-And so that that worked out well
+It was very serendipitous.
+Like, we just had really strong teams where they needed some help, and they had really strong teams where we needed some help.
+It wasn't a lot of hurt feelings.
+And they both had similar titles!
+So, we were very fortunate with a lot of it.
+It was just more specialized roles, but not a ton of overlap.
+And so that that worked out well.

 Elizabeth Shea (26:56)